Red Fox Lab Traits, Appearance and Characteristics

 Red Fox English Lab vs American Lab

-The trend in Labrador coat colors swung to paler and paler colors in the 1970s, and remained that way for decades.
-Especially among the dog showing community.
-Fortunately a pool of dark yellow or fox red Labs remained popular in the working sporting dog community.
-Possibly because a pale yellow dog, being far too easy for wildfowl to spot, is not an ideal hunting companion.
+In the 1970s the trend in yellow Labradors swung to pale cream colors.
+Especially in the show and companion dog community.
+A pool of dark yellow or fox red Labs remained popular in the sporting dog community.
+Possibly because a pale dog, easier for wildfowl to spot, is not an ideal hunting companion.

 Red Fox Lab Temperament